Just one day, just to show how it's done and then out of there.

 I'm just explaining it.

-In other words, if the oil companies want, if there was some guy somewhere behind the curtain who actually did set the gasoline price, and let's not forget the EPA.
+In other words, if the oil companies want, if there was some guy somewhere behind the curtain who actually did set the gasoline price, and let's not forget the EPA, how many stupid formulations do we have in this country based on regions?

-What do you think the expenses in a gallon of gasoline uh are because of those different formulations that are required at the refinery process?
+What do you think the expenses in a gallon of gasoline are because of those different formulations that are required at the refinery process?

 What do you think about distribution costs?

-Remember after Hurricane Katrina, the government suspended those requirements so that any gasoline could go anywhere.
+Remember, after Hurricane Katrina, the government suspended those requirements so that any gasoline could go anywhere.

 And it worked.

-It kept the price, it brought the price down.
+It brought the price down.

-And the government's involved, not just with taxes, but all these EPA regulations on formulations for pollution and and this sort of stuff.
+And the government's involved, not just with taxes, but all these EPA regulations on formulations for pollution and this sort of stuff.

-And I might add the fact that we're cleaning up our air so well means that there's more global warming.
+And I might add, the fact that we're cleaning up our air so well means that there's more global warming.

 No matter what we do wrong, we're killing ourselves.

-I mean, I'm I'm not, I don't I don't come here and start championing the cause of the consumer.
+I don't come here and start championing the cause of the consumer.

-That would be demagoguery, that'd be phony baloney.
+That would be phony bloody.

 That's all demagoguery.

-It's all phony baloney, plastic banana, good time rock and roll stuff.
+It's all phony baloney plastic banana good time rock and roll stuff.

 It's one of the oldest tricks in media.